acorneld/JPACRUDProject/README.md

 <strong>Find Team By Id</strong> navigates to <strong>findTeamById.html</strong> where the user is prompted for the Teamm Id they would like to retrieve from the database.
 </li>
 <ul>
-<li>All information for the requested team is then retrieved by way of the SpringMVC provided <strong>getTeam.do</strong> RequestMapping found in the <strong>TeamController.java</strong>
+<li>All information for the requested team is then retrieved by way of the SpringMVC provided <strong>getTeam.do</strong> RequestMapping found in the <strong>TeamController.java</strong>  The user also has two other main screen options.

   <ol>
     <li>Delete Team</li>